renpy/vscode-language-renpy/Contributing.md

 :sparkles: Welcome, and thank you for your interest in contributing! :sparkles:

-Please note we have a [code of conduct](https://github.com/renpy/vscode-language-renpy/blob/master/CODE_OF_CONDUCT.md), please follow it in all your interactions with the project.

 ## Reporting bugs or proposing features

 Open a new issue for each bug or feature you want to propose.